Content Creators

 })

-If you instead want to project a video onto a PBR material, keep in mind that the default properties make the video look rather opaque.
+It’s usually recommended to play videos on Basic unlit materials, as this is better for performance, but if you instead want to project a video onto a PBR material, keep in mind that the default properties make the video look rather opaque.
 You can enhance that by altering other properties of the material.
 Here are some recommended settings for the video to stand out more:

 Material.setPbrMaterial(screen, {